Full text index

 Database search is based on the meta data of each document and folder stored in the database of SeedDMS.
 Hence, documents will be searched by its title, comment, owner, keywords, custom attributes, etc. but not by its content.
 There is nothing to be configured, it is just working out of the box and search results always reflect the current state of the database.

 Full text search not just takes the meta data, but also the content of a document into account.
 It needs to be configured and the index must be updated regulary.
 Folders are also added to the full text index, but of course do not have a content.
 Full text search is much faster than database search because of its optimized way to store the index.
-One the other hand it often returns many more hits making it difficult to find that particular document.
+One the other hand it often returns many more hits making it difficult to find a particular document.

 Full text search in SeedDMS requires to first turn it on and second to select a full text search engine in the settings.
 There are two engines shipped with SeedDMS: